dkoslicki/CommonKmers/README.md

 k__<KingdomTaxID>_<KingdomName>|p__<PhylumTaxID>_<PhylumName>|c__<ClassTaxID>_<ClassName>|o__<OrderTaxID>_<OrderName>|f__<FamilyTaxID>_<FamilyName>|g__<GenusTaxID>_<GenusName>|s__<SpeciesTaxID>_<SpeciesName>|t__<StrainTaxID>_<StrainName>
 ```

 The taxonomy is only required at the kingdom level, with lower levels being optional.
+Missing ranks can be included with ``||``.

 An example line is as follows: